-Setting goals is a great place to start, as this will set the tone for the next few months.
 Start by writing down the GCSE subjects you’re studying for and the grades you want to achieve.
-Underneath each subject, write out the list of topics you’ll need to understand as well as question formats, techniques and the marking criteria the examiner will be using in the grade band you’re aiming for.
+Underneath each subject, write out the list of topics you’ll need to understand as well as question formats, study techniques, and the marking criteria the examiner will be using in the grade band you’re aiming for.
 Doing this will mean you can plan out your study sessions effectively and keep track of the progress you’re making.

 Taking regular study breaks is so important when it comes to GCSE revision.
 Studying for long periods of time can be counterproductive as the brain becomes tired and you can easily lose focus, meaning you’re not actually revising effectively.
 Instead aim for 30-45 minute sessions with short breaks in between and ideally no more than 4 hours of study per day.
 This way you’ll have much more productive bursts of revision rather than trying to stay alert covering multiple subjects for hours on end.

 5. Practice Papers Are Your New Best Friend!